 “Of course, like everyone in the Slow Flowers Movement, I believe that we should be celebrating American-grown flowers during all 52 weeks of the year,” she notes.
 “But by choosing to devote one full week to an awareness campaign, I believe we can heighten the attention on this cause – both in the media and in the public.”

-In its fourth year, American Flowers Week has gained significant momentum generating more than 5 million impressions across social media platforms.
+In its sixth year, American Flowers Week has gained significant momentum generating more than 14.5 million impressions across social media platforms since its launch.

 Prinzing encourages everyone involved in flower farming and floral design with America’s flowers to use the #americanflowersweek hashtag to draw attention to the campaign.